extranet-user-manager/EITAuthenticatedEditor/README.md

-# EITAuthenticatedEditor
+# EIT Authenticated Editor
-EIT Authenticated Editor  SPFx web part
+EIT Authenticated Editor SPFx web part gets an authenticated token from SharePoint Online and can use that token to then call external APIs.